CS126SP20/final-project-ashwinisarvepalli/DEVELOPMENT.md

    - tiles appear on the screen matching to the music

  - **4/28/20**
-   - finished logic for if mouse clicked the tile and uodate score
+   - finished logic for if mouse clicked the tile and update score
    - added draw gameover
    - added logic to leaderboard
    - finished functionality of game